thupham96/100-python-projects/Day17_QuizGame/README.md

 ## How to Run

-1. Clone the repository and navigate to the `Day17_QuizGame` folder:
+1. Clone the repository and navigate to the `Day17_QuizGame_OOP` folder:
    ```bash
    git clone https://github.com/thupham96/100-python-projects.git
    cd 100-python-projects/Day17_QuizGame
    ```

+2. Ensure `data.py` is present in the same directory, as it contains the quiz questions.

-2. Run the program:
+3. Run the program:
    ```bash
    python quiz_game.py
    ```

-3. Follow the on-screen prompts to answer questions and track your score.
+4. Follow the on-screen prompts to answer questions and track your score.

 ---